ROCm/rocBLAS/docs/source/orga.rst

 - The '.cpp' files contain

   - external C functions that call templated functions with an '_impl' extension.
-  - The _impl functions have argument checking and logging, and they in turn call functions with an '_template' extension.
+  - The _impl functions have argument checking and logging, and they in turn call functions with a '_template' extension.

 - The '.hpp' files contain